Start9Labs/nextcloud-startos/instructions.md

 1. Download the Nextcloud App for your device from wherever you get your apps (App Store, F-Droid, Play Store, etc).
 1. For Android, make sure Orbot is running VPN mode and Nextcloud is added as a VPN app.
 1. Launch the Nextcloud app.
 Tap the account menu in the top right, then "Add account."
 1. Tap "Log in," then enter your Nextcloud Tor server address, which you can copy from the Nextcloud page on your Embassy -> Interfaces - Tor Address.
-This must start with http:// and end with .onion.
+This must start with *https://* (NOTE: You __will__ need to manually change this) and end with .onion.
 Tap Next.
 1. This will launch your browser and prompt you to log in to your account.
 Log in and then grant access as we did for LAN.

 That's it!
 You may wish to set up some select folders for remote sync.
 Check your connection by clicking the newly created account in the client app.